 But what exactly should a digital transformation manager do?
 Firstly a digital transformation manager must acquire a global vision of the company as a whole and of all its elements and functions (stakeholders, management, employees, clients).
 They must understand the current status of the digitalisation as well as the eventual resistances they may come up against, considering the entire company ecosystem.

 They should audit the level of the digital efficiency among the organisation’s components but also the technological and digital infrastructures and facilities.
-Then she must define the desirable objectives and set up a digital transformation plan to reach them.
+Then she must define the desired objectives and set up a digital transformation plan to reach them.
 The objectives don’t necessarily have to be gigantic.
 They could be a simple improvement of the communication channels for example, or an automatisation of the repetitive, time wasting processes.
 Or, thinking bigger, they could be the development of artificial intelligent systems to support marketing decisions.
-Of course the digital transformation manager must also allocate the budget, coordinate the teams involved, communicate and advocate to the management, etc. And of course she must evaluate and audit the innovation processes through their entire lifecycle.
+Of course, the digital transformation manager must also allocate the budget, coordinate the teams involved, communicate and advocate to the management, etc. And of course, she must evaluate and audit the innovation processes through their entire lifecycle.
 A truly crucial and exciting role in this time of continuous changes!